Audio trim guide

 Benefits

-A guide to browser-native audio trimming, waveform-backed region planning, and practical export paths.
+A guide to browser audio trimming, waveform-backed region planning, and practical export paths.

 Waveform-backed trim planning